michalkucharczyk/tx-test-tool/README.md

 ### License

-`txtt` is open-source and licensed under either of Apache License, Version 2.0 or MIT license.
+The entire code within this repository is dual licensed under the _GPL-3.0_ or _Apache-2.0_ licenses.
+See [the LICENSE](./LICENSE) file for more details.